lf-edge/eve/README.md

 ## How to use on an ARM board

-While running everything on your laptop with qemu could be fun, nothing beats real hardware.
+While running everything on your laptop with QEMU could be fun, nothing beats real hardware.
 The most cost-effective option, not surprisingly, is ARM.
 We recommend using HiKey board [http://www.lenovator.com/product/90.html](http://www.lenovator.com/product/90.html).
 Once you acquire the board you will need to build an installer image by running